Princeton Sociology Summer Methods Camp 2024

 • Use loops, purrr, and functions to avoid repeating yourself

-• Make simple graphs in ggplot2, write Quarto documents, and write basic equations in LaTeX
+• Make simple graphs in ggplot2, write Markdown documents, and write basic equations in LaTeX

 Pre-arrival